EMGSense : A Low-Effort Self-Supervised Domain Adaptation Framework for EMG Sensing

 EMGSense: A Low-Effort Self-Supervised Domain Adaptation Framework for EMG Sensing. / Duan, Di; Yang, Huanqi; Lan, Guohao et al.

 2023 IEEE International Conference on Pervasive Computing and Communications (PerCom).
-IEEE, 2023. p.
+Institute of Electrical and Electronics Engineers, Inc., 2023. p.
 160-170 (IEEE International Conference on Pervasive Computing and Communications (PerCom)).